ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/portal-network/index.md

 Nodes can also serve specific data through the [JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/), which is how apps and wallets swap information with Ethereum nodes.
 However, none of these are ideal protocols for serving data to light clients.

-Light client's can't currently request specific pieces of chain data over DevP2P or libP2p because those protocols are only designed to enable chain synchronization and gossiping of blocks and transactions.
+Light clients can't currently request specific pieces of chain data over DevP2P or libP2p because those protocols are only designed to enable chain synchronization and gossiping of blocks and transactions.
 Light clients do not want to download this information because that would stop them from being "light".

 The JSON-RPC API is not an ideal choice for light client data requests either, because it relies upon a connection to a specific full node or centralized RPC provider that can serve the data.
 This means the light client has to trust that specific node/provider to be honest, and also the full node might have to handle lots of requests from many light clients, adding to their bandwidth requirements.